 The lessons here assume that you have a CalTopo team account, rather than an individual subscription.
 Anyone using an individual account will need to reference the user guide to make adjustments for how to share maps effectively, among other things.
 However, you may also email us as email@example.com and request a trial code for an temporary Pro account before taking the course.

 This is a self-paced course that is designed to be completed sequentially.
-Each chapter is focused on how you can incorporate and leverage SARTopo tools and features during a specific part of the incident response process.
+Each chapter is focused on how you can incorporate and leverage CalTopo tools and features during a specific part of the incident response process.

 This course utilizes three sample scenarios that are introduced here.
 The scenarios are set in three different environments (suburban, rural and mountainous) and interwoven throughout each chapter to demonstrate how to use the tools and features described to respond to an incident within that environment.
-You do not need to do anything with these scenarios; their purpose is to provide realistic examples of how you would use SARTopo at different stages in the incident response process.
+You do not need to do anything with these scenarios; their purpose is to provide realistic examples of how you would use CalTopo at different stages in the incident response process.

 Scenario #1: Missing Dementia Patient in a Suburban Area